 Delivery Point: The Cities’ interconnect with the Entergy system as described above.

-Guaranteed Availability: The Cities would guarantee to EPMI an availability percentage of 95% for

-the owned generation assets.
+Guaranteed Availability: .

+The Cities will guarantee a forced outrage rate of five percent during the summer (May 1-September 30) and winter (December 1-February 28) peak seasons.

 Energy Marketing Terms:

-Marketing Structure: EPMI will purchase and/or market gas and power resources based on the prevailing and projected market cost structure.
+Marketing Structure: EPMI will make recommendations to the Cities concerning themarketing of gas and power resources based on the prevailing and projected market cost structure.
 The goal is to maximize the spread (i.e. heat rate achieved) between gas purchase costs and power sales revenues.
-The structure provides The Cities with flexibility and control, while at the same time effectively aligning The Cities’ and EPMI’s interests.
-In this manner EPMI is effectively incentivized to provide The Cities with the best possible service.
+The structure will provideThe Cities with flexibility and control, while at the same time effectively aligning The Cities’ and EPMI’s interests.

-EPMI Sharing

-Percentage: Profit from external sales of The Cities’ power and gas resources and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI.
+EPMI Compensation: Profit from third party sales of The Cities’ power and gas resources and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI with a guaranteed minimum monthly fee.
 EPMI would be compensated on a fixed fee basis of $1/MW-hr (above the delivered price) for deliveries of off-peak market power.

 Power Manager: EPMI would act as the Asset Manager for The Cities for a period of two (2)